adambraimbridge/next-syndication-api/README.md

 ## Run locally

-If you've checked out, installed and built all projects related to the syndication/republishing tool — in the same directory — and want to run all projects easily, you can do so from within the `next-syndication-api`, you will need to:
+If you've checked out, installed and built all projects related to the syndication/republishing tool — in the same parent directory — and want to run all projects easily, you can do so from within the `next-syndication-api`, you will need to:

 - update your local [next-router](https://github.com/Financial-Times/next-router)'s `.env` file to include the following: